|My Child with a 504 Plan is Failing, School Won't Help:

 for an IEP under the 'Other health impairment' category."

-"The school says she must have a discrepancy between ability and
+"The school says my son must have a discrepancy between ability and

-achievement to have an IEP but they will not evaluate her to determine
+achievement to qualify for an IEP but they refused to evaluate him to determine

-if she has a discrepancy between ability and achievement."
+if he has a discrepancy between ability and achievement."

 Differences Between Section 504 and IDEA